itsOsal/itsOsal/README.md

   <p align="left">
 Nǐ hǎo!
 Wǒ shì OSAL<br><p align="right">
-"I’m not an introvert; I just don’t know how to talk to people."<br>
+"I’m not an introvert; I just don’t know how to talk to people"
   </p>
 • Interested in UI/UX Design.<br>
 • Aspiring to become a Software Engineer.<br>